RFK killer Sirhan Sirhan denied parole by California board

 “They found him suitable for release last time and nothing has changed,” Berry said.
 “He's continued to show great behavior.”

-In a 3½-minute message played during a news conference held by Berry in September, Sirhan said he feels remorse every day for his actions.
-It was the first time his voice had been heard publicly since a televised parole hearing in 2011, before California barred audio or visual recordings of such proceedings.
+In a 3 1/2-minute message played during a news conference held by Berry in September, Sirhan said he feels remorse every day for his actions.
+It was the first time Sirhan’s voice had been heard publicly since a televised parole hearing in 2011, before California barred audio or visual recordings of such proceedings.

 “To transform this weight into something positive, I have dedicated my life to self-improvement, the mentoring of others in prison on how to live a peaceful life that revolves around nonviolence,” he said.
 “By doing this, I ensure that no other person is victimized by my actions again and hopefully make an impact on others to follow.”